 Communicating also involves using the language and terminology of science and technology.
 Encourage students to use the appropriate vocabulary related to their investigations (e.g., object, metal, pliable, absorbent, characteristic).
 The language of science and technology also includes terms such as predict, infer, estimate, measure, experiment, and hypothesize.
 Use this vocabulary regularly throughout all activities and encourage students to do the same.
 As students become proficient at reading and writing, they can also be encouraged to use this vocabulary in written form.
-In each unit, students develop whole-class glossaries (word walls), and their own pictionary (picture dictionary) in which they can record the terms they have learned and define them in their own words.
+In each unit, students develop whole-class glossaries (word walls), and their own glossary in which they can record the terms they have learned.